mikumi/CoruscantClient-Android/README.md

 The UI should be very simple:

-- A `EditText` to enter the name of the person that we want to look up
+- A way to enter the name of the person that we want to look up (e.g. via a text field)
-- A submit `Button` to submit the request
+- A submit button to submit the request
-- Anything to display the fetched name, age and job (e.g. via a `TextView`)
+- Anything to display the fetched name, age and job

 #### Use this information for testing